Above: Anthony McCall, Doubling Back, 2003, Installation view,

 The Aesthetics of the Real is the foundation of a lecture I was giving at Euroacademia Global Forum of Critical Studies in Prague 2012.

 The topic of the conference was Performing Identity: The Relationship between Identity and Performance in Literature, Theatre and the Performing Arts.

 The essay is – at the edge of science – a very personal document.
 It’s the expression of an (inner) journey that has unfolded along these questions over the years before, along the lines of art and science.

 THE AESTHETICs OF THE REAL:

 By Tina Guthknecht

 “What pattern connects the crab to the lobster and the orchid to the primrose and all the four of them to me?
 And me to you?”1 All his life, Gregory Bateson was on a quest to find the “pattern” that everything connects.
 I really cannot say at this point if he found a final answer to this question.
 In any event, it would have been his answer.
-The question leads me immediately to that mysterious figure of thought that can only ever be its beginning: myself.
+The question leads me directly to that mysterious figure of thought that can only ever be its beginning: myself.
 In order to be able to enter into a sphere in which I can come up with a response, I must first of all have answered for myself: Who am I?
 Who has not asked himself this very question at some point in his life?
 And if there are answers to it, such as ‘I’m Tina’, ‘I’m an art scholar’ – who is it saying that?
 What would happen or remain if especially the last part of the sentence drops out?
-The great, scary, unknown, indescribable I AM.
+The great, indescribable, scary, unknown I AM.